therealrnager/ros_text_detector/README.md

 - If you wish to change the publisher or subscriber topic, open image\_text\_detection.py.
 The ROS publisher is found on line 21, and the ROS subscriber is found on line 167.
 ### Performance
 Depending on the system running the program, text detection of each frame may take anywhere from 0.5 to 1.5 seconds.
-On a 1.5 second system, the program and video display will be delayed by approxametely 10 seconds (e.g. a movement of the robot camera will show up on the video display ~10 seconds after the movement occurs).
+On a 1.5 second system, the program and video display will be delayed by approximately 10 seconds (e.g. a movement of the robot camera will show up on the video display ~10 seconds after the movement occurs).